msaperst/beerfit/README.md

 `app/build/reports/tests`

 ### Features
-Below is some information about the features in the Beerfit app
+Below is some information about the features in the BeerFit app

 #### Import / Export
 In order to preserve, backup, or bulk edit your activities, or other items, an import/export feature exists.
 To export your data (backup), in the options menu, click the `Export Data` menu item.
 You'll need to give the app permissions to your shared media in or to save the data.
-All data will saved in the `/sdcard/Beerfit` folder.
+All data will saved in the `/sdcard/BeerFit` folder.
 A CSV file will be created for each dataset present in the app. **Note that all prior data in the folder will be overwritten by the export.**

 In order to bulk modify the data in the app, you can import from a CSV file as well.
-Any files in the `/sdcard/Beerfit/` folder with a name matching a dataset can be selected. **Note that any imported datasets will overwrite the existing data in the app.**
+Any files in the `/sdcard/BeerFit/` folder with a name matching a dataset can be selected. **Note that any imported datasets will overwrite the existing data in the app.**